 The ratios are also closely followed by investors and creditors in order to understand the condition of the company in which their money is invested.
 Of course, profit is the biggest reason which attracts creditors and investors as no one likes to lose money.
 Financial ratios are also used before investing money or giving loans to any company.
 The ratios help portray a picture that, ideally, should be clear as crystal.
 By looking at the financial statements and their ratios, the interested parties can make an educated investment decision.

-The quick ratio is also called the acid test.
+The quick ratio and the acid test are the same.
 This ratio is a stricter version of the current ratio because it shows whether the company has enough quick assets which are easily converted into cash within 90 days or not.
 For the current ratio, the assets can be sold within one year; however, the acid test requires the calculation of those quick assets which can be cash or any equivalent asset that can be converted or sold out within 90 days.
 Finally, the liquidity ratio strictly focuses on cash availability and ignores all other assets.

-For finding out the leverage of a firm, the D/E ratio or debt to equity ratio is used.
+The D/E ratio or debt to equity ratio is used to calculate the leverage of a firm.
 This ratio tells about the risk of a company.
 If the debt to equity ratio is very high, it means that the company depends heavily on loaning money.
 It is a bad sign because those investors who avoid risk will never be interested in investing in such stocks of a company.
 Ideally, the equity should be higher than the debt in a company.

 In order to check the profitability of a company, ROE or return on equity is used.
 This ratio is considered to be the best one in terms of accurately conducting the profitability analysis.
 Investors are especially interested in the company’s ROE because it shows how well a company can manage its equity investments.
 Ideally, the ROE should be above 10% in order to grow in the future.
 A low ratio indicates that the management has failed in using the investment to benefit the company and its stockholders.